Ali-Haghayegh-Jahromi/STM32_LoRa_Communication_IOT_Data_Logging_System/README.md

 ## Overview

 The STM32_LoRa_Communication_IOT_Data_Logging_System project is an integrated suite of scripts and firmware solutions that enable secure data logging, reliable communication, and over-the-air (OTA) firmware updates for IoT-enabled embedded systems.
-This system leverages the STM32 microcontroller platform and LoRa (Long Range) communication technology to provide efficient and robust data handling capabilities in remote or distributed applications.
+This system leverages the STM32 microcontroller platform, SIM800 TCP, and LoRa (Long Range) communication technology to provide efficient and robust data handling capabilities in remote or distributed applications.

 The project is divided into several key components, each responsible for a unique functionality, from data logging and communication to secure firmware management and updates.
 Below is a comprehensive description of each script and its purpose within the system.